skilcoyne13-go/wsi-prefilter-qc/VALIDATION.md

 A step-by-step way to prove this tool works on **your** scanners, naming conventions, and stain set before trusting it on real cases.
-Every example below uses the fake case identifier `SK26-493035` (and siblings like `SK26-493036`) — never substitute a real case ID when following along; use whatever synthetic identifiers make sense for a dry run, and only move to real slides in Layer 2 once Layer 1 passes.
+Every example below uses the fake case identifier `SK26-493035` (and siblings like `SK26-493036`) - never substitute a real case ID when following along; use whatever synthetic identifiers make sense for a dry run, and only move to real slides in Layer 2 once Layer 1 passes.

-Work through the layers in order — each is cheaper and faster than the next, and each builds confidence for the one after it.
+Work through the layers in order - each is cheaper and faster than the next, and each builds confidence for the one after it.

 ## Layer 1 — No slides needed (install sanity check)

 This layer only proves the code and install are sound.
-It uses synthetic data, not your scanners, so a pass here is necessary but not sufficient — don't stop here.
+It uses synthetic data, not your scanners.

 ```bash
 python -m unittest discover -s tests